 - Download Contact

 Bryan Cunningham is a leading international expert in privacy and data protection law, cyber security, trade secrets, employee monitoring, and government surveillance issues, with special expertise in U.S. and European Union data protection law and compliance.
 Bryan developed this unique practice through extensive experience in senior U.S. Government intelligence and law enforcement positions.
-Most recently, he served as Deputy Legal Adviser to then-National Security Advisor Condoleezza Rice.
+He served as Deputy Legal Adviser to then-National Security Advisor Condoleezza Rice.
 He also served six years in the Clinton Administration, as a senior CIA officer and federal prosecutor.
 He drafted significant portions of the Homeland Security Act and related legislation, helping to shepherd them through Congress.
 He was a principal contributor to the National Strategy to Secure Cyberspace, worked closely with the 9/11 Commission and has provided legal advice to Presidents, National Security Advisors, the National Security Council, and other senior government officials on intelligence, terrorism, cyber security and other related matters.

 Bryan’s practice has included assisting Fortune 500 and multinational companies to comply with complex, and often conflicting, data protection requirements under U.S. federal law, U.S. state laws, and the numerous specific requirements in the European Union and other overseas jurisdictions.
 He also has counseled start-ups and other companies in general matters and created and directs a privacy advisory committee for a multi-billion dollar company.